sahirnoorali/ml-models-comparison/README.md

 # Analysis and Comparison of Machine Learning Models

-This project compares and evaluates various Machine Learning Algorithms using F-measure, Accuracy and AUC (Area Under Curve).
+This project compares and evaluates the performance of various Machine Learning Models using F-measure, Accuracy and AUC (Area Under Curve) with respect to disparate datasets.

+## Machine Learning Models
 The Machine Learning Models applied are as follows:

 1. Bagging with Decision Tree